 This crockpot chicken bowls recipe requires the chicken to be shredded.
-You can absolutely cube the chicken instead but shredded is easier for parties.
+You can cube the chicken instead, but shredded is easier for parties.
 The first step is to make sure the chicken breast you use is boneless and skinless.

 The last thing you want is crispy skin or bones getting in the way.
-You could easily use two forks to help shred the chicken but there is a hack for this.
+You could easily use two forks to help shred the chicken, but there is a hack for this.
 The answer is a hand mixer.
-That’s right use a hand mixer on the lowest setting to break up the chicken breast.
+That’s a proper use of a hand mixer on the lowest setting to break up the chicken breast.

 Crockpot Chicken Bowls Directions

 Add seasoning and pour in broth and canned tomatoes.

 Cook on high for 4 hours or until chicken has an internal temperature of 165.